C2DH/open-tei-transviewer/ReadMe.txt

 5. Current online (server-based) version
 -------------------------------------

-The current online (server-based) version of the Transviewer and our XML-TEI based collection can be accessed via the following link: https://www.cvce.eu/en/search?q=*&format=tei%2Bxml.
+The current online (server-based) version of the Transviewer and our XML-TEI collection can be accessed via the following link: https://www.cvce.eu/en/search?q=*&format=tei%2Bxml.
 The collection contains facsimile-only and transcription and facsimile documents.
 Check the box "Franco-British diplomatic games and issues within WEU (1954-1982)" to display only the list of documents provided with both transcription and facsimile.

 -------------------------------------